monisha16/monisha16/README.md

 <p>
   <samp>

-I'm obsessed with the idea of improving my knowledge in my field of work and challenging myslef with projects to grow and excel:star:. <br/>Besides programming, I'm a wine enthusiast who enjoys baking and watching Anime💖. <br/>
+I'm obsessed with the idea of improving my knowledge in my field of work and challenging myslef with projects to grow and excel :star:. <br/>Besides programming, I'm a wine enthusiast who enjoys baking and watching Anime 💖. <br/>
 🌱 I’m currently focusing on learning and enhancing my skills as a Frontend Developer. <br/>
 👯 I’m looking to collaborate on anything fun and creative.
     </samp>